The late Hal Lord of Pottsville after a heat race victory at the track many fans simply referred to as Schoentown.

 Situated along the edge of a hillside overlooking the Schuylkill River and two of the major railroads in the area, bordered by a cemetery behind it with its namesake borough beside it, was the 1/3 mile Mount Carbon Speedway.
 At one point in it's existence, the track could be seen from Route 122, now known as Route 61.
 There are also some references that called it Pottsville Speedway.

-This dirt track, that overlooked a highway that helped bring about the demise of those two railroads, was operated by at least two individuals.
-Bob Leininger and Irv Yeich, who leased the property and constructed the race track, were 2 of the known principle operators.
+This dirt track, that overlooked a highway that helped bring about the demise of those two railroads, was operated by a group of promoters.
+Bob Leininger leased the property and constructed the race track was known as the principle operator.
+The names of the other promoters haven't been uncovered at this time.
 According to one source, a woman named Ora Kulp helped finance this operation.
 This same source can only remember the property owners surname, Hess.

 This may have been the first county track to have a small oval built inside it's infield for what would be considered micro sprints today.

-Another first according to some sources, it was the first track in Schuylkill County to host a night race which was held on a Friday evening.
+Mount Carbon was also one of the first tracks in Schuylkill County to host a night race which was held on a Friday evening.
 This was made possible by bringing temporary lighting in from Fort Indiantown Gap.
-According to this same source, the individuals responsible for this was S & Y Paints owner and co-promoter Irv Yeich, co-promoter Bob Leininger and Harvey Moyer who many have also been part of the promotional group.
+According to this same source, the individuals responsible for this was S & Y Paints owner Irv Yeich, promoter Bob Leininger and Harvey Moyer who many have also been part of the promotional group.

 Some drivers who would become legends in the sport turned laps here.
-Legendary Lebanon residents Dick "Toby" Tobias, and Bobby Gerhart, Sr. raced here as well as another legend, "The Reading Rocket" Russ Smith.
+Legendary Lebanon residents Dick "Toby" Tobias, and Bobby Gerhart, Sr. raced here as well as a Berks county legend, "The Reading Rocket" Russ Smith.

 1964 would be the final year for this hillside race track with an impressive view.